 2.1 The Repairs and Maintenance Policy is amongst the most important working documents and aims to ensure efficient and effective delivery of our maintenance service.
-It has been developed to take account of legislative, regulatory and good practice requirements in relation to repairs and maintenance services.
-The Association shall also ensure that it's operational practices meet and adhere to the requirements of the Scottish Housing Quality Standard (SHQS).
+It has been developed to take into account legislative, regulatory, and good practice requirements in relation to repairs and maintenance services.
+The Association shall also ensure that its operational practices meet and adhere to the requirements of the Scottish Housing Quality Standard (SHQS).